 - If your rent is up to 10% less than the average rental value of similar units, your landlord cannot increase your rent.

-- If your rent is 11-20% less than the average rent of similar property in the area, the landlord can increase your rent by 5%.
+- If your rent is 11-20% less than the average rent of similar properties in the area, the landlord is legally entitled to a rent increase by 5%.

 - Your landlord can hike your rent by 10% if your current rate is 20-30% lower than the going value.

 - A 15% increase can be made if your rent falls short by 30-40% of the average rent.

 - Your rent can be increased by 20% if your rent is more than 40% less than the average rental value of similar units.

 Rule #5: Use the rental calculator to know how much your landlord can legally raise the rent by.

 - Click on the rental increase calculator link located in the ‘Most Used Services’ section.